 - Power washed the brick and let it dry completely (24 hours)

-- Install new ‘brick look’ porcelain tiles over concrete slab front porch (we used the MS International Rustico Brick in the color Red (details of the mortar and grout we used is on my Facebook live video I did last Friday)
+- Install new ‘brick look’ porcelain tiles over concrete slab front porch (we used the MSI Rustico Brick in the color Red Check out my Facebook live video for more details about this but I used

 - Wrap columns in wood, add craftsman style base, and build an additional column (tutorial HERE)